FOREX-Dollar rally sputters as Fed sends mixed signals on inflation

 TOKYO, June 24 (Reuters) - The U.S. dollar vacillated below an 11-week high versus major peers on Thursday as traders attempted to navigate conflicting signals from Federal Reserve officials on the timing of a withdrawal of monetary stimulus.

-The dollar index =USD, which measures the greenback against six rivals, stood at 91.806 early in the Asian session after dipping to 91.509 on Wednesday.
-It was at 92.408 at the end of last week, the highest since April 9.
+The dollar index =USD, which measures the greenback against six rivals, stood at 91.847 in Asia after rebounding from as low as 91.509 on Wednesday.
+It was as high as 92.408 at the end of last week, the strongest since April 9.

 The dollar index jumped as much as 2.1% last week after the Fed surprised markets on June 16 by saying that policymakers are forecasting two interest rate hikes in 2023.